GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 and are all displayed in the `Result Output` once the analysis in completed.

 1. Specify the number of firings at recruitment and derecruitment to consider for the calculation in the `Firings at Rec` textbox.
 2. Enter the start and end point (in samples) of the steady-state phase in the `Firings Start/End Steady` textbox.
-In example,
+For example,

     ```Python
     Firings at Rec: 4
     Firings Start/End Steady: 10
-    ```
-    In case where `Firings Start/End Steady` smaller zero, you have to manually choose the start and end of the steady-state phase.
-    ```Python
-    Firings at Rec: 4
-    Firings Start/End Steady: -1
     ```

 3. The basic MUs properties will be displayed in the `Result Output` of the GUI.